jrletner/FE_Lectures/JS_Mini_Project/class_code/class_02/Current_Lesson_Walkthrough.md

 ## How to run

-- Serve over http:// so ES module imports work.
-Use the VS Code Live Server extension (Right-click `index.html` → "Open with Live Server").
+- Use the VS Code Live Server extension (Right‑click `index.html` → "Open with Live Server").
+Avoid opening via `file://` to ensure scripts and assets load consistently.

 ## How to use